privacy-scaling-explorations/core-program/2024/week4_plonk.md

 # Week 4 - PLONK

-The exercise this week is required to do, your group has to publish a blogpost on PLONK and present at the end of the week and finish Rustlings.
+The exercise this week is required to do, your group has to publish a blog post on PLONK and present at the end of the week and finish Rustlings.

 ## Practical